JuliaIO/HDF5.jl/docs/juliacon_2023/juliacon_2023_presentation.md

 end
 ```

-Future: Loading CodecZstd.jl will trigger a package extension
+TODO: Use a package extension loading mechanism when CodecZstd.jl is present.

 ---